 Invest WindsorEssex partners with Virtualware to accelerate VR CAVE capabilities for the automobility sector

-TORONTO, Ontario, April 27, 2023 (GLOBE NEWSWIRE) -- Today, the Windsor-Essex Regional Technology Development Site (WE RTDS), led by Invest WindsorEssex (IWE), announced a partnership with virtual reality (VR) company Virtualware MLVIR to expand SME access and use cases for Canada's largest publicly accessible VR CAVE.
+/EIN News/ -- TORONTO, Ontario, April 27, 2023 (GLOBE NEWSWIRE) -- Today, the Windsor-Essex Regional Technology Development Site (WE RTDS), led by Invest WindsorEssex (IWE), announced a partnership with virtual reality (VR) company Virtualware (EPA:MLVIR) to expand SME access and use cases for Canada’s largest publicly accessible VR CAVE.

 The WE RTDS is one of seven Regional Technology Development Sites (RTDS) made possible through the Ontario Centre of Innovation’s (OCI) Ontario Vehicle Innovation Network (OVIN) initiative.
 The WE RTDS specializes in cross-border technology, advanced simulation, virtual reality and automotive cybersecurity.